oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This specification establishes the IANA "Status Mechanism Methods" registry for JWT "status" member values.
 The registry records the status mechanism method member and a reference to the specification that defines it.

-JWT Status Mechanism Methods are registered by Specification Required [RFC5226] after a two-week review period on the jwt-reg-review@ietf.org mailing list, on the advice of one or more Designated Experts.
+JWT Status Mechanism Methods are registered by Specification Required [RFC5226] after a three-week review period on the jwt-reg-review@ietf.org mailing list, on the advice of one or more Designated Experts.
 However, to allow for the allocation of names prior to publication, the Designated Expert(s) may approve registration once they are satisfied that such a specification will be published.